Code-Institute-Submissions/Searchepreneurs/pages/App_Information.md

 This is the pages app.
 This app will be used to hold the templates for pages that don't require much backend code.
-Such pages include the 'Home' pages, as well as the 'Contact/About' page.
+Such pages include the 'Home' pages, as well as the 'Privacy Policy' page.

 ## App purpose: